whria78/llama-qwen-vl/README.md

 ### Output

-- The results are saved as `folder_name.json` inside the selected folder.
+- The results are saved as `folder_name.json` inside the selected folder.  ex) d:/test --> test.json
 - You can check the results immediately in the `/RESULT` folder, where clinical photos are organized by date.

 ![Screenshot-tt-json](https://github.com/whria78/llama-qwen-vl/raw/main/capture-tt-json.PNG)